workhorsy/comic_book_reader/README.md

 Comic Book Reader
 ===================

+# Bugs:
+* Touch movement is broken in IE11
+* Mouse scrolling does not go all the way up or down
+* Touch swiping down from the very top does not work
+* Scroll bars do not reset position on page change
+* Full screen does not make black wall paper show behind everything
+* When resizing screen, if the image is smaller than the screen, the scroll should reset to zero.

 # TODO Small:
 * Make it work when 100% offline
 * Remove old pages from the cache, instead of loading all pages into ram eventually